 Back to the Chicago story:

-The Buddhist who is not 100% Buddhist is riding in the car with the Pentecostal.
+I, the Buddhist who is not 100% Buddhist, am riding in the car with Erin, the Pentecostal.
 We’re on our way back from downtown to the neighborhood where the Chicago Barkers live.
-Erin is driving and I’m thinking:
+Erin is driving, and I’m thinking:

 Pastor Ken’s path and Erin’s path from hell to heaven is quite different from the path that I am following from Dukkha to Nirvana.
 But the starting point is the same – our desire to ease our own suffering, and maybe the suffering of those around us.

 Erin turns to me and asks, “Do you pray?”
 I bet she wishes I would just answer Yes or No.